 An ongoing argument exists in our community over whether gay bars pose a threat to gay relationships.
-The idea here is that by continuing to frequent these bars and clubs, gay couples increase their vulnerability to a multitude of issues related to impaired judgement, sending the wrong messages about the relationship, and instigating jealousy.
+The idea here is that by continuing to frequent these bars and clubs, gay couples increase their vulnerability to a multitude of issues related to impaired judgment, sending the wrong messages about the relationship, and instigating jealousy.
 On the other hand, much of the gay social scene has historically existed in gay nightlife, so it would be equally damaging for a couple to tie themselves off from their friends by never going out at all.

 So, what are the implications of both conditions?
 Naturally, extreme cases of going out or staying in are probably unhealthy.
 However, should we accept that occasionally attending gay bars is bad for gay relationships as a general rule of thumb?